Event industry

 • Lacks support for gift cards.

-• Being a new player on the market, not as well-known as the others.
+• As a newer player in the market, it is not as widely known as some competitors.

 • No waiting list functionality.